scipy-conference/scipy_proceedings/output/geoffrey_poore/geoffrey_poore.rst

 The primary purpose of PythonTeX is to execute Python code included in LaTeX documents and provide access to the output.
-Once support for Pygments highlighting of Python code was added, however, it was simple to add support for general code highlighting.
+Once support for Pygments highlighting of Python code was added [Pyg]_, however, it was simple to add support for general code highlighting.

 PythonTeX provides a ``\pygment`` command for typesetting inline code